Marjorie Kouns Fine Art

 ‘Well-Lit Chess Pieces’ Press

-Marjorie Kouns is an artist with studios in New York City and Shreveport, Louisiana,where she is currently an Artist-in-Residence.
+Marjorie Kouns is an artist based in Atlanta, GA, where she is currently an Artist-in-Residence.
 She has mounted exhibitions in Berlin, Istanbul, Beijing, Hong Kong, New York, and Washington D.C., where she was commissioned to create a memorial commemorating those lost in the horrors at Hiroshima and Nagasaki.

 At Illinois Wesleyan University her studies in painting and drawing gave way to a desire to become a sculptor.
 This desire has remained with her for over twenty years and has lead to both national and international success.
 Of course she saw sculpture in a very different way.